-Age-related hearing loss (or presbyacusis) highlights a causal link between one’s age and the rate of hair cell degradation in the cochlea of the inner ear.
-Recent research has also linked cognitive decline and unmanaged hearing loss, to the progression of dementias such as Alzheimer’s disease.
-This article investigates the issue in a little more depth and recommends just how the two might be linked.
+Age related hearing loss (or presbyacusis) shows a link between one’s age and the rate of hair cell death that occurs in the inner ear.
+Research has linked memory problems and unmanaged hearing loss.
+They have found there is a link to the progression of dementias, such as Alzheimer’s disease.
+This article investigates the issue in a little more depth.
+It also shows how the two might be linked.

 How We Hear?

 The process of ‘hearing’ may be described as a series of mechanical processes.
 The system ensures the efficient transfer of sound through the air filled outer and middle ear chambers.
 The sound then travels into the fluid filled inner ear.

 On a very basic level the outer ear captures and funnels sound vibration.
 The eardrum vibrates.
 Which in turn enables the effective transfer of sound across the ossicular chain.
 This is located in the middle ear.
 The cochlea is located in the inner ear.
 It is responsible for receiving sound vibration.
 It converts sound into a nerve impulse.
 This is then transferred via the auditory nerve to the brain for re-interpretation.
 The receptors (tiny hair cells) enable this final process.
 There are thousands of these tiny hair cells, or stereocilia.